kolanos/vaporize/docs/gettingstarted.rst

 Creating a Server
 -----------------

-Shall we create a CLoudServer?
+Shall we create a CloudServer?
 It'll cost you.
 But for the sake of this guide, you'll only be charged a small pro-rated fee.

 Before we create a server we need to know what kind of server we want to create.